josh-hrr/code3in1/README.md

 # code3in1

 Coding challenges and how to solve them in 3 different programming languages.
-Java, Typescript, Python
+Java, Typescript, Python!